 ◊ Among SEC leaders, ranked No. 12 in scoring, No. 2 in 3-pointers per game, No. 3 in minutes played, No. 6 in 3-point FG pct. and No. 8 in steals.

-◊ Led the Lady Bulldogs offensively seven times, doing so against Georgetown, Montanta State, Appalachian State, Florida (in Athens), Mississippi State (in Athens), LSU and Marist.
+◊ Led UGA offensively in seven games - Georgetown, Montanta State, Appalachian State, Florida (at home), Mississippi State (at home), LSU and Marist.

 ◊ Connected on 72 3-pointers, the sixth-best single-season effort in Lady Bulldog annals.